open2b/scriggo-site/site/templates/macro.md

 ```
 <pre class="result">An awesome book</pre>

-In the body of the macro, you can access to, other than global variables, variables and macros declared in the same
+In the body of the macro, you can access, other than global variables, variables and macros declared in the same
 file before the macro declaration.
 For example:

 ```scriggo